AdaCore/learn/content/courses/advanced-ada/chapters/exceptions.rst

 Checks and exceptions
 ---------------------

-This table shows all available checks and the associated exceptions:
+This table shows all language-defined checks and the associated exceptions:

 +-----------------------------+-------------------------+
 | Check                       | Exception               |